10 Stocks To Watch For June 27, 2019

 - Analysts expect Nike Inc (NYSE: NKE) to post quarterly earnings at $0.66 per share on revenue of $10.17 billion after the closing bell.
 Nike shares rose 0.1% to $82.59 in after-hours trading.

-- Herman Miller, Inc. (NASDAQ: MLHR) reporting stronger-than-expected results for its fourth quarter and raised its quarterly dividend from $0.1975 to $0.21 per share.
+- Herman Miller, Inc. (NASDAQ: MLHR) reported stronger-than-expected results for its fourth quarter and raised its quarterly dividend from $0.1975 to $0.21 per share.
 Herman Miller shares climbed 12.9% to $42.70 in the after-hours trading session.

 - Before the markets open, McCormick & Company, Incorporated (NYSE: MKC) is projected to report quarterly earnings at $1.08 per share on revenue of $1.31 billion.
 McCormick shares dropped 1.6% to close at $150.63 on Wednesday.